inkVerb/VIP/601/Lesson-07.md

   - Native hot swapping
   - Fast & efficient data transfer
   - eSATA was a SATA "next generation" dream that failed
+  - mSATA usually connects to the motherboard without a cable
 - **USB (Universal Serial Bus)**
   - A kind of SCSI device
   - Can connect any drive (flash, HDD, SSD, SATA adapters, FDD [floppy disk drive] etc)